Vitamin C benefits, dosage, and deficiency

 Vitamin C supplements

-If you aren’t getting enough vitamin C, or you’re experiencing mental fog, mood changes and other symptoms of low vitamin C, you may benefit from taking a vitamin C supplement.
-For example, Heights Smart Supplement conveniently provides a full day’s worth of this vital antioxidant.
+If you aren’t getting enough vitamin C, or you’re experiencing mental fog , mood changes and other symptoms of low vitamin C, you may benefit from taking a vitamin C supplement.

 There are many different forms of vitamin C available in supplements, including synthetic L-ascorbic acid and natural L-ascorbic acid.
 Research has found no evidence that one version of vitamin C is better or worse than another, and all have high bioavailability (your body’s ability to absorb and use vitamin C.